nordseele/hans/readme.md

 - [ ] Support for more "followers" modules (Disting EX, W/, Ansible and Crow), technically, already possible but the commands need to be added to commands.js.
 - [ ] Web interface (Settings)
 - [ ] Support for "getters" commands
+- [ ] Host and trigger custom scripts

 ## [Log](#log)